 The statutes of the Antonio Ambrosetti medal can be found here.
 The information on the procedure, deadlines and other regulations is listed here.

-The medal will be awarded the 21 November 2025 during the conference "New frontiers in nonlinear analysis and differential equations “.
-See the link for more informations.
+The medal has been awarded the 21 November 2025 during the conference "New frontiers in nonlinear analysis and differential equations “ to